 Learn more about the Mountain Research Initiative

 This featured page is in collaboration with the Mountain Research Initiative (MRI), a project funded by the Swiss Academy of Sciences and hosted by the University of Bern's Centre for Development and Environment.
-The MRI is a coordination network that drives research into the effects of global change on mountain social-ecological systems.
+The Mountain Research Initiative (MRI) promotes basic and applied research to understand how drivers and processes of global change present challenges and opportunities in mountain social-ecological systems.
 It convenes a global network that collectively generates and synthesizes knowledge on global change in mountains that also supports decisions and actions to enable sustainable development.

-Biospherefutures is excited to collaborate with the Mountain Governance working group, which seeks to "address the critical need for better understanding and information regarding mountain governance challenges and opportunities."
+Biospherefutures is excited to collaborate with the MRI Mountain Governance working group to "address the critical need for better understanding and information regarding mountain governance challenges and opportunities."

 Read more about the Mountain Research Initiative